RINEARN/exevalator/README.md

 For more detailed explanations and a list of features, please refer to the [README for TypeScript](./typescript/README.md).

+<a id="how-to-use-python"></a>
+### How to Use in Python

+In the "python" folder, you'll find the Python implementation of Exevalator, various example codes, and a [README for using in Python](./python/README.md).
+The simplest example code is "example1.py", which computes the value of the expression "1.2 + 3.4" as follows:

+	(in python/Example1.py)

+	ex = Exevalator()
+	result = ex.eval("1.2 + 3.4")
+	print(f"result: {result}")

+To run this code:

+	cd python
+	python example1.py

+The result is:

+	result: 4.6

+For more details, see the [README for using in Python](./python/README.md).

 <a id="customize-error-languages"></a>
 ## Localizing or Customizing Error Messages